Living Below Your Means

 My wife and I recently spent the weekend with my first business partner and his wife in Bentonville, Arkansas.
-We have been friends for nearly half a century.
+We have been friends for over half a century.
 The real estate development business that we started in Atlanta when we graduated from college was the foundation for all of our subsequent investments.
 The experience that we gained as small business owners at the age of twenty-one has proven to be invaluable.

 As we reminisced, I reminded Abe that his mom had given us both a great piece of financial advice that I have followed all of my adult life.